amake/orgro-app-landing-page/_pages/faq.md

 the hierarchy that it contains both 1) the file you opened and 2) the files linked to.

-If all goes well, the banner will disappear and relative links will open on top of the starting document.
+If all goes well, the banner will disappear and file links will open on top of the starting document.

 # Can I filter a document like with `org-match-sparse-tree`?